 The entire process takes about 45 minutes and when you’re done you get the keys and the garage door opener and you’re on your way!

-7 posts later you can see that there’s a lot more to buying a home in Iowa City than picking out a house and writing an offer on it.
+7 posts later you can see that there’s a lot more to buying a home in the Iowa City area than picking out a house and writing an offer on it.
 I’m hoping the one big take away for you as a buyer from this series is to recognize the benefits of personal representation when you buy a home in Iowa City.
-This is true if you already live in Iowa City and know the area.
-It’s especially true if you’re relocating to Iowa City when a (good) buyer’s agent will be of enormous benefit to you as your “eyes on the ground.”
+This is true if you already live in Iowa City and know the area and it’s especially true if you’re relocating to Iowa City and need some extra help.
+It really doesn’t matter what your circumstances are.
+A (good) buyer’s agent will be of enormous benefit to you with advice and guidance throughout the home buying process.
+You can’t put a price on peace of mind!